-Traffic Deaths from 2013 by SFPD.

-Traffic Deaths from 2014 are reported using the Vision Zero Traffic Fatality Protocol based on data from the Office of the Medical Examiner and SFPD, but exclude 2 pedestrian/light rail vehicle-related deaths that are not routinely reported in SWITRS to ensure comparability between data years.

-^5Traffic Deaths from 2015 are reported using the Vision Zero Traffic Fatality Protocol based on data from the Office of the Medical Examiner and SFPD, but exclude 1 pedestrian/light rail vehicle-related deaths that are not routinely reported in SWITRS to ensure comparability between data years.
+- Traffic Deaths from 2013 by SFPD. - Traffic Deaths from 2014 are reported using the Vision Zero Traffic Fatality Protocol based on data from the Office of the Medical Examiner and SFPD and include 2 pedestrian/light rail vehicle-related deaths that are not routinely reported in SWITRS data. - ^5Traffic Deaths from 2015 are reported using the Vision Zero Traffic Fatality Protocol based on data from the Office of the Medical Examiner and SFPD and include 1 pedestrian/light rail vehicle-related deaths that are not routinely reported in SWITRS data.